Real Estate Investor Websites

 Don’t mistake a Facebook page or other social media presence for a website.
 There’s nothing wrong with having a Facebook page.
 In fact, you should but with a Facebook page, Twitter feed, or LinkedIn profile you don’t have your own home base.

 You are renting property.
-Since we’re all real estate investors we know that the terms of the lease can, and do, change.
+Since we’re all real estate investors, we know that the lease terms can and do, change.
 They all change their algorithms regularly.
-They don’t do this to favor you, they want to sell more ads.
-If you rely solely on Facebook or other social media you can suddenly find yourself without an audience.
+They don’t do this to favor you; they want to sell more ads.
+If you rely solely on Facebook or other social media, you can suddenly find yourself without an audience.

 On your site, you control the rules.
 You can’t capture things like email addresses and such on social media.
 The sites take that away from you so that they can control that.
 Use social media, but keep them coming into your home whenever possible.